ahmadpx1/ahmadpx1/README.md

 # 👋 Hi, I'm Ahmed Ali!

 🎓 I'm a Computer Science student passionate about **Software Development**, **AI**, and **Cloud Computing**.
-💡 I love building projects that solve real problems and sharing what I learn.
+💡 I love building projects that solve real problems and sharing what I learn with others.

 ---